-A. Up to recently this was a small tax , but now it can be a high amount and needs to be considered before the transaction.
+A. Up to recently this was a small tax, but now it can be a high amount and needs to be considered before the transaction.

 It is charged on the sale of a property, if the property is the subject of an inheritance, if it is transferred in some other way, or if it is given away.
-This tax is a local tax charged by each municipality on the increase in value of Urban land in its own district land and is distinct from Capital Gains Tax.
+It is a local tax charged by each municipality on the increase of the catastral value of Urban land.
+It is not capital gains tax which is a national tax.